 In the next paragraph the book then claims to look at an illustration of this linguistic conservatism: "Several essays and short articles have been put forward along these lines [i.e., the lines that Carson summarized in his two-point caricature]" (p.
 184).
 The example that immediately follows is Grudem's "two and a half pages of examples of generic 'he' and related pronouns, all drawn from recent newspapers" (p.
 184).
 The fact that Grudem cites recent newspapers clearly indicates that Grudem is not "opposing changes," as Carson claims, but recognizing the existing state of the language after changes have already taken place.
 Moreover, Carson gratuitously hypothesizes, on the basis of Grudem's list (a mere list!), the implication that Grudem thinks language "is not changing, or not changing much."
 Grudem makes no such claim!
 The claim is only that generic "he" remains in use, and that "man" as a name for the human race remains in use, not that other expressions have not become more common alongside of these.
 Carson has misconstrued Grudem's point, and therefore does not represent Grudem accurately.

-Carson's book then gives a long quote from a letter to the editor from Professor D. F. Wright (pp. 184-185).
+Grudem accurately.
+Carson's book then gives a long quote from a letter to the editor from Professor D. F. Wright (pp. 184-85).
 Wright laments that the Colorado Springs meeting "evinced so little sensitivity to the cultural and social changes that have brought about significant linguistic shifts in common English" (p.
 184).
 Wright is also speaking in vague generalities.
 As we just demonstrated, the participants at Colorado Springs specifically acknowledged "linguistic shifts."
-Wright compounds the problem by giving, as his lone example, the problems in using " 'man' and 'men' in contexts where male(s) are not indicated" (p.
+Wright compounds the problem by giving, as his lone example, the problems in using "man" and "men" in contexts where male(s) are not indicated" (p.
 185).
-Wright seems to be talking about permissible changes (Chapter 5), such as the Colorado Springs Guidelines explicitly allowed, for we too encouraged other terms than "man" and "men" to be used in contexts where (to use Wright's wording) "male(s) are not indicated."
+Wright seems to be talking about permissible changes (Chapter 11), such as the Colorado Springs Guidelines explicitly allowed, for we too encouraged other terms than "man" and "men" to be used in contexts where (to use Wright's wording) "male(s) are not indicated."
 Wright has either misunderstood the Guidelines, or chooses to set up a straw man in order to make it easy to knock down.
 So far in Chapter 9, there is no real argument.
+Carson is in dialogue with an So far in Chapter 9, there is no real argument.
 Carson is in dialogue with an artificial opponent.